dseguy/clearPHP/rules/no-duplicate-case.md

 <!-- Good Practices -->
 # No Duplicate Case In Switch

-Disallow the creation of duplicate `case` in `switch` statement.
+Disallow the creation of duplicate `case` in `switch` statement.

-This is useless as the second defined case will be silentely ignored.
+This is useless as the second defined case will be silently ignored.

 ## Rule Details